Effects of climate change: Economic impacts

 Global losses reveal rapidly rising costs due to extreme weather events since the 1970s.
 Socio-economic factors have contributed to the observed trend of global losses.
 These factors include population growth and increased wealth.
 Regional climatic factors also play a role.
 These include changes in precipitation and flooding events.
 It is difficult to quantify the relative impact of socio-economic factors and climate change on the observed trend.
 The trend does suggest social systems are increasing vulnerable to climate change.

+A 2026 study published in Nature estimated that, from 1990 through 2020, carbon dioxide emissions in the US caused $10.2 trillion in cumulative damages by 2020, with about 30% occurring within the US itself.
+Damages from China were estimated at $8.7 trillion, and from the EU, $6.42 trillion.
+The researchers said that future damages from past emissions are at least an order of magnitude larger than historical damages from the same emissions.

 Economic inequality

 Rich nations have done the most to fuel climate change.

 Climate change has contributed to global economic inequality.
 Wealthy countries in colder regions have felt little overall economic impact from climate change or may have benefited.
 Poor hotter countries probably grew less than if there had been no global warming.